 Get the ultimate in Old West ambiance at a local stage show dinner.
 It combines live theater entertainment with a western style barbeque.
-Both Durango and Colorado Springs has historic shows, or if the winter, consider a sleigh ride dinner for exceptional evening under the stars or blanket full of snow.
+Both Durango and Colorado Springs has historic shows, or if the winter, consider a sleigh ride dinner for an exceptional evening under the stars or blanket full of snow.

 Guide to Restaurants, Foods and Dining in Colorado

-You can find everything here from five star fusion fare to a campfire roasted cowboy dinner.
+You can find everything here from five-star fusion fare to a campfire roasted cowboy dinner.
 There are many iconic restaurants in the state, including Denver’s oldest the Buckhorn Exchange.
 Treat your tastebuds right, with one of Colorado’s favorite restaurants.

 It’s always nice to stretch your dollar a little further when it comes to dining out.
 Denver happy hours are a good place to start.
-Always be on the lookout for local promotions, on store windows, in local magazines and online.
+Always be on the lookout for local promotions, on store windows, in local magazines, and online.

 Latest in Dining

-View page 2 of dining blog.
+View dining blog.